Ypertex/blog/content/privacy.md

 Personal Data collected: Usage Data.
 Place of processing: United States, see Google’s [Privacy Policy](https://policies.google.com/privacy/).
 Privacy Shield participant.

-### Interaction with External Social Networks and Platforms

-This type of service allows interaction with social networks or other external platforms directly from the pages of this Website.
-The interaction and information obtained through this Website are always subject to the User’s privacy settings for each social network.
-This type of service might still collect traffic data for the pages where the service is installed, even when Users do not use it.

-#### LinkedIn Button and Social Widgets (LinkedIn Corporation)

-The LinkedIn button and social widgets are services allowing interaction with the LinkedIn social network provided by LinkedIn Corporation.

-Personal Data collected: Cookies and Usage Data.
-Place of processing: United States, see LinkedIn’s [Privacy Policy](https://www.linkedin.com/legal/privacy-policy).
-Privacy Shield participant.

-#### Facebook Like Button and Social Widgets (Facebook, Inc.)

-The Facebook Like button and social widgets are services allowing interaction with the Facebook social network provided by Facebook, Inc.

-Personal Data collected: Cookies and Usage Data.
-Place of processing: United States, see Facebook’s [Privacy Policy](https://www.facebook.com/privacy/explanation).
-Privacy Shield participant.

-#### Twitter Tweet Button and Social Widgets (Twitter, Inc.)

-The Twitter Tweet button and social widgets are services allowing interaction with the Twitter social network provided by Twitter, Inc.

-Personal Data collected: Cookies and Usage Data.
-Place of processing: United States, see Twitter’s [Privacy Policy](https://twitter.com/privacy).
-Privacy Shield participant.

 ## The Rights of Users

 Users may exercise certain rights regarding their Data processed by the Owner.